neondatabase/website/content/docs/reference/glossary.md

 ## History

 The history of data changes for all branches in your Neon project.
-A history is maintined to support _point-in-time restore_.
-For more information, see [Storage details](/docs/introduction/billing#storage-details).
+A history is maintained to support _point-in-time restore_.
+For more information, see [Storage details](/docs/introduction/usahe-metrics#storage-details).

 ## IP allowlist